IBM/CRAIG/README.md

 ./deploy.sh -z
 ```

+You can bring your own existing Power VS workspace into CRAIG which allows you to choose custom images for Power VSIs.
+To bring your own workspace you can update the Code Engine configuration after deployment.
+See [Bring Your Own Power VS Workspace](.docs/craig-code-engine.md#bring-your-own-power-vs-workspace) for more information.

 For the full list of parameters which allows full customization of the IBM Code Engine deployment, specify the `-h` parameter:

 ```